MithrilJS/mithril.js/docs/comparison.md

 A Knockout view model is an amalgamation of model and controller layers in a single class.
 In contrast, Mithril separates the two layers more distinctly.

-Generally speaking, Knockout applications tend to be more tightly coupled than Mithril since Knockout doesn't provide an equivalent to Mithril's modules and components.

 As with Angular, Knockout templates are written in HTML, and therefore have the same pros and cons as Angular templates.

 ### Vue